Rainforest Cabin for a Couples' Retreat near Mauna Loa Volcano in HawaiiPahoa, Hawaii (United States of America)

 This secluded romantic retreat is located in a clearing in the Puna Rainforest, near the Mauna Loa volcano, overlooking a 500-acre ranch, on the Big Island of Hawaii.
 The colorful cabin has a comfortable queen-size bed, bedside lockers, and a spacious lanai (deck), where guests can enjoy breathtaking pink sunrises.
 The cabin is open to the elements but has screens to keep mosquitoes away.
 Guests can enjoy their own private bathroom elevated 30 feet away in the trees, with a flushing toilet, a vanity sink, and a hot shower.
 The private bathroom is semi-enclosed but somewhat sheltered by the branches of the Lauhala trees.
 Linen and towels are provided.
 The communal kitchen is 100 feet away, and guests can easily walk along the level driveway to get there.
 The kitchen has a stove, a refrigerator, and plenty of cooking space.
 Guests can eat in the dining gazebo or outdoors on the picnic tables.

-The center uses state-of-the-art solar power and rainwater purification systems so that guests can enjoy all the comforts of home while on retreat.
-The center has free Wi-Fi, normal flush toilets, instant hot water, and each room has full electricity.
+The center uses state-of-the-art solar power and rainwater purification systems so that guests can enjoy all the comforts of home while on a retreat.
+The center has free WiFi, normal flush toilets, instant hot water, and each room has full electricity.
 There is daily yoga on offer in the 1000 square foot Yoga Hale overlooking the ocean, and daily meditation in the custom designed Balinese Meditation Pavilion.
-The Yoga Hale can accommodate 100 people sitting or standing (or 20 on yoga mats) and has its own kitchen, a full bathroom, and two ocean view rooms.
+The Yoga Hale can accommodate up to 100 people sitting or standing (or 20 on yoga mats) and has its own kitchen, a full bathroom, and two ocean view rooms.

 - Dining room